 T-Mobile offers our customers a number of ways to avoid potential bill shock from unanticipated voice, messaging, and data overages.
 We do this by sending text alerts, online and phone access to account balance information, and family controls.

 Overage alerts can help you avoid unexpected high wireless bills, and are available to customers on rate plans with limited allotments of minutes, text messages, and/or data.
 T-Mobile automatically notifies you with a free text message when you come close to exceeding your plan allotments, and again when your allotments are used up.
 With T-Mobile Overage Alerts, you’ll know when you’re approaching additional charges or reduced data speeds, so you won’t be surprised by a high wireless bill or a slowed data experience.

 For customers on pay-per-use data plans, the first time you access the Internet with your device you'll be notified of how your data usage will be charged.
 Then, a separate message will be sent to the primary account holder to confirm that your device was used for Internet access.

 For data plans with a monthly allotment, T-Mobile will notify you via free text message before you reach your allotted data plan usage, and again when you’ve reached your allotment.
 This message is also sent to the Primary Account Holder to notify you/them when you’ve exceeded your limit.

 T-Mobile also offers overage-free mobile broadband data plans.
 Mobile broadband customers also receive the webConnect Manager software, which allows you to monitor how much data is being used, including an estimate of the amount of usage left on your plan.

 If you're trying to find the right plan for data usage, use our helpful data calculator to quickly assess your monthly data needs.
 Or if you would like to check your data plan usage, you can view the Data Usage Meter from the T-Mobile App, or by signing in to My T-Mobile.

-The T-Mobile Name ID application is a paid service, available on most T-Mobile Android phones, that provides call protection for T-Mobile customers.
+The T-Mobile Name ID application is a paid service that provides call protection for T-Mobile customers.